 The bank stands out for its highly rated mobile app and features that meet the needs of its digitally savvy clientele.
 In Bankrate’s latest review of its deposit products, Chase’s checking accounts received a higher score than the rest of its account offerings for consumers, with 3.8 out of 5 stars for its checking accounts.
 The bank’s overall score is 3.4 out of 5 stars.

 In addition to its business accounts and private client banking, Chase offers several consumer checking options.

-With a Sapphire checking account, you’ll earn interest, pay no fee for using a non-Chase ATM (unless the owner or network charges a fee) and have access to a dedicated 24/7 customer service line.
-The monthly fee can be waived but the minimum balance requirement is much steeper than the Total Checking and Premier Plus accounts.
+With a Sapphire checking account, you’ll earn interest, pay no fee for using a non-Chase ATM and have access to a 24/7 customer service line.
+The monthly fee can be waived, but the minimum balance requirement is much steeper than the Total Checking and Premier Plus accounts.

 Chase also offers Secure Banking, geared toward consumers outside of the traditional banking system who don’t require checks and want an account that charges no overdraft fees.

 |Account name||Standard APY||Minimum deposit||Monthly fee|

 |Chase Premier Plus Checking||0.01%||$0||$25/$0*|

 |Chase Sapphire Checking||0.01%||$0||$25/$0*|